github/codeql-coding-standards/docs/development_handbook.md

 # If the expected output is not yet present, it is printed as a diff:
 mv cpp/cert/test/rules/EXP52-CPP/DoNotRelyOnSideEffectsInDeclTypeOperand.expected foo
-codeql test run --show-extractor-output --search-path .                         \
+codeql test run --show-extractor-output \
        cpp/cert/test/rules/EXP52-CPP/DoNotRelyOnSideEffectsInDeclTypeOperand.qlref

 # The actual output can be accepted via codeql test accept (which moves some files):